arcadia-unity/ArcadiaGodot/README.md

 ### REPL

-ArcadiaGodot has both a socket repl (port 5571) and an UDP repl (port 11211).
+ArcadiaGodot has an nRepl (port 3722), a socket repl (port 5571) and an UDP repl (port 11211).
 See [Arcadia](https://github.com/arcadia-unity/Arcadia/) for editor setup options.
 Repls can be disabled or given other ports via a `{project}/configuration.edn` file.

 For quick access try `telnet localhost 5571`.